Qiskit/qiskit-ibm-runtime/README.md

         thetac = thetab - (thetab - thetaa) / gr
         thetad = thetaa + (thetab - thetaa) / gr

-    # Final job to evaluate estimator at midpoint found using golden search method
+    # Final job to evaluate Estimator at midpoint found using golden search method
     theta_mid = (thetab + thetaa) / 2
     job = estimator.run(circuits=qc_example, observables=M1, parameter_values=theta_mid)
     print(f"Session ID is {session.session_id}")
     print(f"Final Job ID is {job.job_id()}")
     print(f"Job result is {job.result().values} at theta = {theta_mid}")
 ```

 This code returns `Job result is [4.] at theta = 1.575674623307102` using only nine iterations.
 This is a very powerful extension to the primitives.
 However, using too much code between iterative calls can lock the QPU and use excessive QPU time, which is expensive.
 We recommend only using sessions when needed.
-The Sampler can also be used within a session.
-However, there are not any well define examples for this.
+The Sampler can also be used within a session, but there are not any well-defined examples for this.

-## Accessing your IBM Quantum backends
+## Access your IBM Quantum backends

 A **backend** is a quantum device or simulator capable of running quantum circuits or pulse schedules.